 Cuddle a pet

 Unless you’re allergic or have a fear – pets have proven to make people happier.
 Pets can help release endorphins and oxytocin which makes people happier.
 They can also be great for children too.
-Find out why you should own a pet here.

 Do some exercise